apehex/ctf/hackthebox/web/overgraph/README.md

 ### Web browsing

-On port 80, the frontpage is empty but its scripts point:
+On port 80, the frontpage is empty but it implements an open redirect:

 ```javascript
 if(param[0] === "?redirect"){